-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 While many of his colleagues gave up, Wood kept going, working harder while earning less.
 “I probably got to the point where I was making the same rate as when I started,” he said.

-In the past two years, Wood has been busy mixing old and new records in Dolby Atmos, an audio format that lets engineers create a listening experience more immersive than traditional stereo by placing sounds around and above the listener.
-Working for a variety of labels, Wood has performed Atmos mixes for the Supremes, the Pogues, Jennifer Lopez, Modest Mouse, Gwen Stefani and Soul Asylum — some 300-plus tracks in total, the equivalent of two dozen albums.
+Over the past two years, Wood has been busy mixing old and new records in Dolby Atmos, an audio format that lets engineers create a listening experience more immersive than traditional stereo by placing sounds around and above the listener.
+Working for a variety of labels, Wood has done Atmos mixes for the Supremes, the Pogues, Jennifer Lopez, Modest Mouse, Gwen Stefani and Soul Asylum — some 300-plus tracks in total, the equivalent of two dozen albums.

 “The whole thing has been pretty unexpected and thrilling,” he said.

-For Dolby, the audio company that developed Atmos, and Apple Music, which has invested heavily in it, the technology could lead to the most dramatic shift in audio in 65 years.
+For Dolby, the audio company that developed Atmos, and Apple Music — which has invested heavily in it — the technology could lead to the most dramatic shift in audio in 65 years.

 “The recording industry went from mono to stereo decades ago, and it didn’t move from there,” John Couling, senior vice president of Dolby Laboratories, said in a phone interview.

-Efforts have been made to convince the public to adopt new advanced technologies in the years since, including quadraphonic sound in the ’70s and 5.1 surround sound in the ’90s, but with little success.
+There have been efforts to convince the public to adopt new advanced technologies in the years since, including Quadraphonic sound in the ’70s and 5.1 surround sound in the ’90s, but with little success.
 “We’ve changed formats, we’ve changed delivery methods, we’ve changed all sorts of things,” Couling said, “but it was still fundamentally the same sound.
 Atmos is a completely new experience.”

-Oliver Schusser, a vice president at Apple Music, said his company, which has incentivized record labels to deliver catalog material in Atmos, sees it as a way to bring sonic value back to music — something that’s been lost among a generation that has come up in the streaming era.
+Oliver Schusser, a vice president at Apple Music, said his company, which has incentivized record labels to deliver catalog material in Atmos, sees it as a way to bring sonic value back to music — something that’s been lost among a whole generation that has come up during the streaming era.

 “There was no appreciation of the art and work of sound engineers and mixing and mastering,” Schusser said over a video call this spring.
 “That really pained us.
 We wanted to fix that.”

 Today, all three major record labels and hundreds of independents are delivering tracks in Atmos.
-Apple Music, Amazon Music, Tidal and QQ Music are the among the 15 streaming services bringing Atmos to 160 countries and over 500 million listeners.
+Apple Music, Amazon Music, Tidal and QQ Music are among the 15 streaming services bringing Atmos to 160 countries and over 500 million listeners.

 “But mention the word ‘Atmos’ to anyone in the general public and they don’t know what the hell you’re talking about,” said veteran engineer and producer Bob Clearmountain.
 One of the most respected and influential figures in the recording world, Clearmountain was initially dubious of Atmos’ staying power, but he has come to believe in its future.